Dimboola: History

 Situated on the Wimmera River, Dimboola was previously known as 'Nine Creeks'.
 Following a survey conducted in late 1862 by contractor Frederick Smith of Ararat, a plan for a township in the County of Dimboola was proposed.
 It was first recognised as being a township when mentioned in the April 1863 edition of the Government Gazette.

-Before the arrival of white people into the district, the Aborigines called the area Watchegatcheca which had the meaning 'Wattle Tree and White Cockatoos'.
+Before the arrival of white people into the district, the Aboriginal people called the area Watchegatcheca which had the meaning 'Wattle Tree and White Cockatoos'.
 The name 'Dimboola' has generally been accepted to have come from the Sinhalese word "dimbula" meaning 'Land of Figs'.
 The name came from the District Surveyor of the time John George Winchester Wilmot, who had previously lived in Ceylon (now Sri Lanka).
 The relationship of the name to this area is suggested to have come from 'Upper Regions Station' where an abundance of fruit trees grew in the garden, many of which were figs.

 The Post Office opened on 3 April 1863, but was known as Nine Creeks until 1869.

 The Dimboola Magistrates' Court closed on 1 January 1983.

 Dimboola's economy is predominantly rural, with wheat, sheep and timber being traditionally important.
 There have been recent forays into emu and alpaca rearing and olive plantations.

 Paintings of Dimboola landscapes by noted Australian painter Sidney Nolan, who was stationed in the area while on army duty in World War II, can be found in the National Gallery of Victoria.
 Dimboola is also the setting of the play (and subsequent film) Dimboola by Jack Hibberd.

 Distinguished Australian-British physicist Richard Dalitz was born in Dimboola, as was World War II nursing matron Olive Dorothy Paschke.

 The Dimboola Show is held on the third Thursday in October and coincides with Caulfield Cup Day.

+In January 2025, a bushfire thought to have started from a lightning strike spread across the Little Desert, In one day roughly 65,000 hectares of land was burnt down and by the time it ended it burned over 95,000 hectares.The town of dimboola was also issued a evacuation warning to exit the town to prevent death.
+A notable building that burned down was the little desert lodge which was a popular wedding venue.

-Traditional Ownership
+Traditional ownership

-The formally recognised traditional owners for the area in which Dimboola sits are the Wotjobaluk, Jaadwa, Jadawadjali, Wergaia and Jupagik Nations.
+The formally recognised traditional owners for the area in which Dimboola sits are the Wotjobaluk, Jaadwa, Jadawadjali, Wergaia and Jupagik nations.
 These Nations are represented by the Barengi Gadjin Land Council Aboriginal Corporation.
 The local language is Wergaia.